Coloring triangle-free rectangle overlap graphs with $O(\log\log n)$ colors: Introduction

 \section{Introduction}

 A \emph{proper coloring} of a graph is an assignment of colors to the vertices of the graph such that no two adjacent ones are in the same color.
 The minimum number of colors sufficient to color a graph $G$ properly is called the \emph{chromatic number} of $G$ and denoted by $\chi(G)$.
 The maximum size of a clique (a set of pairwise adjacent vertices) in a graph $G$ is called the \emph{clique number} of $G$ and denoted by $\omega(G)$.
 It is clear that $\chi(G)\geq\omega(G)$.
-The classes for which there is a function $f\colon\NN\to\NN$ such that $\chi(G)\leq f(\omega(G))$ holds for any graph $G$ from the class are called \emph{$\chi$-bounded}.
-A \emph{triangle} is a clique of size $3$.
-A graph is \emph{triangle-free} if it does not contain any triangle.
+Classes of graphs for which there is a function $f\colon\setN\to\setN$ such that $\chi(G)\leq f(\omega(G))$ holds for any graph $G$ in the class are called \emph{$\chi$-bounded}.
+A graph is \emph{triangle-free} if it does not contain a triangle, that is, if $\omega(G)\leq 2$.

-It has been observed in the 1940s that the existence of large cliques is not necessary for the chromatic number to grow.
-Various classical constructions show that it can be arbitrarily large even for triangle-free graphs.
-The first such construction was given by Zykov \cite{Zyk49}, and the one perhaps best known is due to Mycielski \cite{Myc55}.
-Kim \cite{Kim95} constructed triangle-free graphs with chromatic number $\Theta(\sqrt{n/\log n})$, which is tight as shown by Ajtai, Koml\'{o}s and Szemer\'{e}di \cite{AKS80}.
+It was observed in the 1940s that large cliques are not necessary for the chromatic number to grow.
+Various classical constructions \cite{Myc55,Zyk49} show that it can be arbitrarily large even for triangle-free graphs.
+Kim \cite{Kim95} constructed triangle-free graphs on $n$ vertices with chromatic number $\Theta(\sqrt{n/\log n})$.
+An earlier result due to Ajtai, Koml\'os and Szemer\'edi \cite{AKS80} implies that this bound is tight.

-In this paper, we focus on the relation between the chromatic number and the number of vertices of a graph for classes of triangle-free graphs arising from geometry.
-The \emph{intersection graph} of a family of sets $\cgF$ is the graph with vertex set $\cgF$ and edge set consisting of pairs of intersecting elements of $\cgF$.
-The \emph{overlap graph} of a family of sets $\cgF$ is the graph with vertex set $\cgF$ and edge set consisting of pairs of elements of $\cgF$ that intersect but neither contains the other.
+In this paper, we focus on the relation between the chromatic number and the number of vertices in classes of triangle-free graphs arising from geometry.
+The \emph{intersection graph} of a family of sets $\cgF$ is the graph with vertex set $\cgF$ and edge set consisting of pairs of intersecting members of $\cgF$.
+The \emph{overlap graph} of a family of sets $\cgF$ is the graph with vertex set $\cgF$ and edge set consisting of pairs of members of $\cgF$ that intersect but neither contains the other.
+We always assume that the family of sets $\cgF$ is finite.